Surprise Confession, Chap. 1

 "Yeah, Mom, he did.
 And that's why I'm callin' so late.
 He took me out on a date—a real date—tonight," I said, still surprised myself.

 "Glory be, and the saints be praised!"
 Mom shouted, then added, more calmly, "I'll be danged.
 Maybe he's not as big of a fool as I thought he was," Mom said, causing me to smile.
 Then she added, "Oh, Cait!
 I'm so happy for you!"
 I dunno why, but there was something in the way Mom was talking, and the tone of her voice, that made me nervous all of a sudden.
 I thought, Whoa.
 I better slow this train down.
 Mom sounds like she's already thinkin' about a wedding.
-But then again, so am I, I said to myself.
+But then again, so am I, I thought.
 Still, I didn't want to get too far ahead of things, so I knew I had to slow Mom down.

 "Look, Mom.
 Don't get too excited, okay?
 We're only getting started with our relationship.
 But I think things are gonna be different from now on.
 At least, I won't be complaining so much about String."